"The past is certain, the future obscure."

 Influence and legacy

 Thales is recognized by most philosophers as having brought something new to human thought.
-Mathematics, astronomy, and medicine already existed, but Thales added something to these different fields to produce a universality, which, as far as writing tells us, was not in tradition before, but resulted in a new field.
 Philosophy.
+Mathematics, astronomy, and medicine already existed before Thales’ time, but Thales added something to the study of all these fields to produce a universality, which, was not in tradition before, but resulted in a new field: Philosophy.

-Thales had a profound influence on other Greek thinkers and therefore on Western history.
-Pythagoras visited Thales as a young man and that Thales advised him to travel to Egypt to further his philosophical and mathematical studies.
+Thales had a profound influence on other Greek thinkers and philosophers who followed him, and through them, he had a great impact on Western history.
+Legend has it that the great Pythagoras visited Thales when Pythagoras was a young man and Thales advised him to travel to Egypt to further his philosophical and mathematical studies.

 Many philosophers of his time followed Thales’ lead in searching for explanations in nature rather than in the supernatural.
 Those who returned to supernatural explanations hid them in the language of philosophy rather than of myth or of religion.